 Technically they are two different ways of processing meat (i.e. grinding versus fine cutting).
 But effectively they are the same thing, with “ground lamb” being the more common terminology in the U.S. and “lamb mince” being used elsewhere.

 Que syrah syrah!
 Syrah is bold enough, and often has a bit of peppery spice that would be perfect with this bowl.

-Lamb Meatballs with Sesame Seeds
+Spiced Lamb Meatballs

-- 1 tablespoon vegetable oil for greasing the pan
+- 1 tablespoon vegetable oil for greasing the pan or use parchment paper

 - 1 pound ground lamb

 - 1 egg, lightly beaten

 - ½ cup panko or other dried breadcrumbs

 - 1 tablespoon toasted sesame seeds